container-storage-interface/spec/spec.md

   // The ID of the volume to check.
 This field is REQUIRED. string volume_id = 1;

+  // Volume context as returned by CO in CreateVolumeRequest.
+This field
-  // Attributes of the volume to check.
-This field is OPTIONAL and MUST
+  // is OPTIONAL and MUST match the volume_context of the volume
-  // match the attributes of the Volume identified by `volume_id`. map<string, string> volume_attributes = 2;
+  // identified by `volume_id`.
+  map<string, string> volume_context = 2;

   // The capabilities that the CO wants to check for the volume.
 This
   // call SHALL return "confirmed" only if all the volume capabilities